 Towering sandstone bluffs, stunning desert views, and unique geology are all part of what makes up one of Utah's most tranquil parks.
 Snow Canyon State Park is an outdoor adventurist's paradise, featuring 7,400 acres of sandstone cliffs and a fragile desert environment.
 Located in the 62,000-acre Red Cliffs National Conservation Area, Snow Canyon State Park is a habitat to the federally-protected desert tortoise that you must see on your RV trip.
 You'll have countless opportunities for outdoor recreation in this colorful desert landscape.
 From hiking and photography to wildlife viewing and nature studies, Snow Canyon State Park offers a vast array of outdoor activities.

 The sensational sandstone cliffs of Snow Canyon State Park are breathtaking.
 You will enjoy basking in the desert air while being surrounded by coyotes, leopard lizards, quail, and vegetation such as sand sage and desert willow.
 There are 13 sensitive species in the park that are protected by state and federal law.

 There are several parking options for RVs and trailers, with 16 lots throughout the park.
-You are able to find spots at the Ranger Station, both park entrances, the visitor center, recreational facilities, and several trailhead locations.
+You are able to find spots at the Ranger Station, both park entrances, the Visitor Center, recreational facilities, and several trailhead locations.

 Only unreserved campsites are available on a first-come, first-served basis at Snow Canyon State Park.

-If you want to learn more about the history of the park, park your RV at the Visitor Center and stroll around the inside exhibits.
-There is a wealth of knowledge to learn at the Visitor Center that will teach you about the park's history, geology, and wildlife.
-Plus, if the rangers are available you may ask them any questions about the park or wildlife that call the area home.
+If you want to learn more about the history of Snow Canyon State Park and the surrounding area, park your campervan at the Visitor Center and stroll around the exhibits inside.
+There is a wealth of knowledge to discover at the Visitor Center that will teach you all about the park's history, geology, and wildlife.
+Plus, if the rangers are available you can ask them any questions about the park or wildlife that call the area home.